nicohartto/cybersecuritybase-project/README.md

 # Cyber Security Base – Course Project I
 You can find the project files from here: https://github.com/nicohartto/cybersecuritybase-project and clone the project to your own local machine.
 This project uses Starter Code provided.
 Simply run the spring-boot application, and open http://localhost:8080 to review following issues.

+NOTE: You might need to configure ports depending on your own OWASP ZAP proxy settings.

 ## Issue: A2-Broken Authentication and Session Management
 ### Steps to reproduce:
 1. Open project in browser (e.g. http://localhost:8080)
 2. Create few subscribers from the initial page
 3. Open up OWASP Zed Attack Proxy
 4. Do a quick scan of the site by using ZAP Spider
-5. Right-click http://localhost:8080 on the left, and select “Attack” => “Spider”
+5. Right-click http://localhost:8080 on the left, and select "Attack" => "Spider"
 6. Notice that there is a URL available: http://localhost:8080/list
 7. This part of the application should be for admins only
-8. Click on any created subscribers “Subscriber details” -link
+8. Click on any created subscribers "Subscriber details" -link
 9. You will see full details of said subscriber even though this is not supposed to be the case
 ### Steps to fix:
 1. Use session based access-control for admin area